chromium/chromium/docs/updater/functional_spec.md

 *   `use_cup`: Whether CUP is used at all.
 *   `cup_public_key`: An unarmored PEM-encoded ASN.1 SubjectPublicKeyInfo with
     the ecPublicKey algorithm and containing a named elliptic curve.
+*   `group_policies`: Allows setting group policies, such as install and update policies.

 Windows: these overrides exist in registry, under `HKLM\Software\{Company}\Update\Clients\ClientState\UpdateDev`.